NoahHenrikKleinschmidt/qpcr/README.md

 This is the second version of this module.
 Architecture and functionality have been fundamentally re-developed since the first version (which can still be accessed via the `legacy_V1` branch of this repository).
 The current Version 2 implements a series of data-processing classes that interact to form an analysis-pipeline from start to finish.

 ### Getting started...
 A set of basic introductory tutorials is available as `jupyter notebooks` in the `Examples` directory in this repository.
+Documentation of the new version is available via [github-pages](https://noahhenrikkleinschmidt.github.io/qpcr/index.html).

 #### Citation